What Are Dependencies?

 Description of the illustration dependnames.png

-In this example, the extension Redwood Reference Application is listed as a dependency, which contains the App UI rwdref.
-That means that you can now open rwdref and tweak any of its pages that contain extendable artifacts—dynamic tables or forms, dynamic containers, variables, and so on.
-In addition, you can use the fragments in the Redwood Reference Application's Fragments folder in your own App UIs.
-If a fragment in this folder has at least one artifact that has been marked as extendable, you can also customize the fragment for your own use.
-Your extension has access to everything contained within its dependent extensions.
+Let's take a closer look at this example: When you're editing the contact-info-start page in the HCM pillar, the Person Information extension that's directly associated with your page is listed as a dependent extension under Human Capital Management in the App UIs pane.
+This means that you can now open the extension/App UI and tweak any of its pages with extendable artifacts, such as dynamic tables or forms, dynamic containers, variables, and so on.
+You can also use the fragments in the extension's Fragments folder in your own App UIs.
+If a fragment in this folder has at least one artifact marked as extendable, you can additionally customize the fragment for your own use.

 Description of listofdependencies.png follows